marco-souza/resume/RESUME.md

 ## About me

 👋 Hi, I'm Marco!
-I'm a Software Engineer and Tech Leader with a DevOps focus.
-I have been involved with coding since 2009.

-While much of my experience comes mostly from building frontend-heavy applications, I have also gained interesting experience working as a backend engineer and cloud architect.
-In these roles, I created services for high availability at great companies, including Amazon.
+I'm a **Senior Software Engineer** at [Able](https://able.co) with a special love for the **DevOps Culture**.

-I have extensive experience working with **TypeScript, Node.js, and React**, but I enjoy wearing many hats in my career.
+I have been in touch with programming **since 2009** and I consider myself a **proficient developer** capable of building and maintaining **production-grade** web applications.
+I am highly skilled in the **TypeScript** stack, but I can also develop applications in many other environments, such as Python, Golang, Java, and Kotlin.

-Currently, I spend my free time assisting in the development of new developers' careers at [PodCodar](https://podcodar.com) and contributing to various Open Source Projects, such as [Deno](https://deno.land), [Fresh](https://fresh.deno.dev), and [Aleph.js](https://aleph.deno.dev).
+Besides working and contributing to open-source projects, I’m also a mentor and career advisor for new developers at [PodCodar](https://podcodar.com), a free Digital Learning Community I co-founded with some friends to train and educate the next-generation work Digital Workers.

 <details>
   <summary>🔗 Social Links</summary>